Geoff Bartley: Can Tab Lounge and the bluegrass connection

-In 1991, he began hosting a folk singer-songwriter open mic at the Can Tab Lounge in Cambridge every Monday evening.
+In 1991, Bartley began hosting a folk singer-songwriter open mic at the Can Tab Lounge in Cambridge on Monday evenings.
 The success of the folk open mic led the venue asked him in 1993 to host Tuesday evenings as well, and he decided to make that a bluegrass event.
-Bluegrass Tuesdays eventually became what master fiddler and Berklee professor of music Matt Glaser called "the epicenter of bluegrass in Boston," and multiple bluegrass bands have met each other and gained experience through jamming in the Cantab's basement and stairwells and performing on its stage.
+Bluegrass Tuesdays eventually became what musician Matt Glaser called "the epicenter of bluegrass in Boston."
 In 2016, the Boston Bluegrass Union recognized Bartley's contributions to bluegrass with its Industry Heritage Award.

 Songwriting

-A widely respected and prize-winning songwriter and composer, Bartley's songs have been recorded by numerous artists and licensed for film and television.
+Bartley's songs have been recorded by numerous artists and licensed for film and television.
 His song "Sunny Side of Town" won the 2015 Podunk Bluegrass Festival Songwriters Competition.
 His recordings Put the Big Stone Down (2009) and Mercy for the Dispossessed (2011) both reached number one on the international Folk DJ Radio chart.
 Through his open mics, he has been a mentor to many aspiring songwriters.
 The folk press has called him a world-class guitarist, a brilliant songwriter, and the prophet and spiritual godfather of the Boston folk scene.

+Awards and recognition

+The city of Cambridge, Massachusetts declared February 13, 2004 Geoff Bartley Day.
+In 2009, he was awarded the Jerry Christen Memorial Lifetime Achievement Award by the Boston Area Coffeehouse Association.
+In 2015, Bartley was the winner of the Podunk songwriting contest.
+He has won the New Hampshire Acoustic Guitar Contest twice, and won a guitar each year from 1984 to 1987 by four-second-place wins at the National Fingerstyle Guitar Championships in Winfield, Kansas.